-The good news is, you probably already know who in your team isn’t fully bought in to your strategy.
+The good news is, you probably already know who on your team isn’t fully bought into your strategy.
 That’s the easy part.
 The hard part is creating an environment where they feel comfortable sharing their concerns.
 There are a whole bunch of reasons why someone may not open up right away – they may:

 - Lack confidence in themselves and their opinion.